ruanyf/koa-demos/README.md

 v8.0.0
 ```

 Koa requires node v7.6.0+.
-If your version is older than that, update Node first.
+If your version is older than that, upgrade Node first.

 Then clone the repo.